gouherdanish/gouherdanish.github.io/_posts/2024-08-15-cross-entropy.md

 - Cross entropy is minimized when predicted distribution is exactly the same as actual distribution
 - Minimum value of Cross entropy is equal to the entropy of actual distribution
 - Cross Entropy is a convex function

+**Note: **
+For mathematical proofs of these properties, refer [this](https://gouherdanish.github.io/2024/08/15/properties-of-cross-entropy)

 ---